You can’t fix what you can’t measure. (You can’t bill for it very well, either.)

 2) Clockify

-One additional feature of note is Clockify’s detailed reporting.
-Detailed reports show high-level project progress in a visual snapshot for quick reviews.
+Reporting can make or break a time-tracking tool, and I've seen many fall short.
+That's why I was impressed with Clockify’s detailed reporting—it shows high-level project progress in a visual snapshot for quick reviews.
 Agencies can use this capability to quickly visualize where team members are spending time, gaining quick information at a glance without investing much time or effort.

 Key features